-Shan Boodram is a sex/ love expert certified as a sexual educator and as a clinical sexologist.
-Her book LAID (Seal Press) was a Canadian bestseller and her YouTube channel, a sex-positive platform has over 40 million views and about 250k subscribers.
-Through her work as a sexual educator she runs a Skype one-on-one counseling service, is an ambassador for AIDS Healthcare Foundation and a volunteer at Aviva, a house for young women who have survived sex trafficking.
-She has executive produced and starred in her own series now streaming on Fullscreen and has landed hosting roles with MTV and BET.
+Shan Boodram is a clinical sexologist, sex and love expert and certified sexual educator.
+Her book LAID (Seal Press) was a Canadian bestseller and her YouTube channel, a sex-positive platform has over 40 million views.
+She is also an ambassador for AIDS Healthcare Foundation and a volunteer at Aviva, a house for young women who have survived sex trafficking.
+She recently executive produced and starred in her own series now streaming on Fullscreen and has landed hosting roles with MTV and BET.
 (Talk about #girlboss goals!)

 We asked Shan some questions about heartbreak and she opened up about how overcoming a breakup is, in a lot of ways, like overcoming an addiction.